“Harry, What is Mastery?

 I definitely exceeded the 10,000 hours on the shop floor, postulated by Michael Gladwell, in his book ‘Outliers’ and then some.
 And of course, Gladwell failed to adequately distinguish between the number of hours spent practising, and the quality of that practice.
 When it comes to Mastery, that is the difference that makes the difference.

 I pondered the idea of Mastery when I was designated a Master Trainer of NLP by my good friend and colleague, Dr Richard Bandler back in the year 2000.
 As the years have gone by, I’m very aware of the great gift he offered me when he asked me to become one of his apprentices back in 1995.

 It changed my life, he saw something in me that I had not even begun to recognize in myself, (or maybe had forgotten, from my teen years) the willingness and the desire to want to master my craft.

 I not only saw it in Dr Bandler, and I also heard it, felt it and experienced the Mastery first hand.
-Just absorbing, watching, practising, attentively listening in our late night and early morning conversations.
-Connecting the dots and experiencing from the back of the room of training, the masterful delivery.
+Just absorbing, watching, practising, attentively listening in our late night and early morning conversations and all night art-a-thons.
+Connecting the dots and experiencing from the back of the room of training, his masterful delivery.

 If you ever get the opportunity to spend some time with a genius, say yes.
 The conversations they have with themselves in your presence will change your life.

-It was like that with Robert Anton Wilson too, I had some wonderful moments with him, just parking his wheelchair by the hotel pool and just sitting as he would share his inner musings, outer wisdom.
+It was like that with Robert Anton Wilson too, I had some wonderful moments with him, just parking his wheelchair by the hotel pool and sitting in his presence as he would share his inner musings and outer wisdom.